 If the transfer of function results in the identification of more employees than the gaining organization needs to perform the function and the employee cannot be retained in the losing organization, the gaining organization may be required to have a RIF.
 In this situation, the employees coming in with the function have a right not only to compete among themselves for retention in the function, but also to compete with employees already in the organization.
 In other words, the gaining organization must treat the incoming employees as its own in the RIF.
 Employees separated under these circumstances go on the re-employment priority list of the gaining organization rather than the losing organization.

 Agencies use two methods to identify employees with a transferring function: Method One must be used to identify each position to which it is applicable.
 Method Two is used to identify positions and employees only when Method One is not applicable.

 Method One specifies that employees are identified with a transferring function if they perform the function during at least half of their work time, or if the function they perform includes their grade-controlling duties.

-In a transfer involving a geographic relocation, there is no advantage to employees in saying they will move with the activity when they know they will not.
-However, unless they are sure that they will not move, they should accept the offer of transfer.
+In a transfer involving a geographic relocation, unless they are sure they will not move with the activity, employees should accept the offer of transfer.
 This assures them a job in the new location, but it does not keep them from looking for a job in their current area.
 An employee may later change an initial acceptance without penalty if the employee declines before the transfer of function’s effective date.